laurenmonahan16/Morse-Code-Translator/README.md

 ---

 ## **What To Expect From Bitstream**
 When pushing the bitstream to the FPGA, you should expect to see the eight righmost LEDs display the 8-bit ASCII value that corresponds to the letter input.
-After you input you morse code sequence and press the enter button, you will see the equivalent text appear on the VGA screen.
+After you input your morse code sequence and press the enter button, you will see the equivalent text appear on the VGA screen.

 ---